rayanepvr/TripAdvisor-s-scraper/README.md

 ./server
 ```

-Now go inside the front directory and launch
+Now open the front directory with your favorite IDE and install the dependencies listed inside the package.json file and then do the following commands
 ```
 yarn build
 yarn run